0xRose/Rose-Stealer_old/README.md

 ## <a id="rose_rat"></a> 💀 〢 Rose RAT

-The rat is still under development.
-Instructions to use will be explained later.
-You can check [this](https://github.com/DamagingRose/Rose-RAT) for informations
+To use the rat, check [this](https://github.com/DamagingRose/Rose-RAT)

 ### <a id="prerequisites"></a> 💻 〢 Prerequisites